njeribena/alx-low_level_programming/0x00-hello_world/README.md

-Preprocessor script that runs a C file through the preprocessor and save the result into another file Compiler  a script that compiles a C file but does not link
+Preprocessor script that runs a C file through the preprocessor and save the result into another file Compiler  a script that compiles a C file but does not link Assembler a script that generates the assembly code of a C code and save it in an output file